CSprat451/image-upload-frontend/README.md

 This is a work in progress.
 I will periodically update the code to add new features or functionality.

-Recently added: Upload a video that will be returned as an ascii gif.

 ## Inspiration

 This front end design was inspired by the React File Uploader With Express (Using React Hooks) by Traversy Media YouTube tutorial.